 Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA Herefordshire Local Housing Requirements Study Evidence 2012 Technical assessment of the housing market and potential future local housing requirements which supports planning policy regarding the amount of growth, housing tenure and housing type needed within Herefordshire up to 2031.
 The delivery of 5,300 homes in the rural areas would: Support growth in the rural population by 6% Increase the number of households by 14.5% Forecasts also predict that growth in the population of the rural areas is likely to be primarily through an increase in those aged over 75.
 Moderate growth is expected in the 30-44 and 60-74 age brackets.
-The Local Housing Requirements Study therefore anticipates continuing improvements in life expectancy; significant growth is expected of those in their 80s, with the existing population in their 40s and 50s moving into retirement.
-As a consequence, the Air Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health Soil Water This study provides an indication of housing requirements in the rural areas and the Ross on Wye HMA.
-This evidence can be used to inform the content of the Brampton Abbotts and Foy NDP, which could include policies to facilitate the provision of the right types of homes in the right places.
+The Local Housing Requirements Study therefore anticipates continuing improvements in life expectancy; Air Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health Soil Water This study provides an indication of housing requirements in the rural areas and the Ross on Wye HMA.
+This evidence can be used to inform the content of the Ross on Wye NDP, which could include policies to facilitate the provision of the right types of homes in the right places.